knative/community/elections/2023-TOC/README.md

 ## Voting Process

-Elections will be held once again using [Elekto], an online voting tool created by CNCF intern Manish Sahani.
+Elections will be held once again using [Elekto], an online voting tool created as a CNCF internal project.
 As a reminder it relies on GitHub Oauth to log you in to vote, instead of relying on email.

 Thus, when you go to [Elekto] you will be prompted to log in your GitHub account.